Skip to content

 Things to Do:

-• Board on a cable car and (Bamos!) be ready to admire gorgeous sights around you.
+• Board on a cable car and (Bamos!) be ready to admire the gorgeous sights around you.

 • Choose one of the fancy restaurants to have a wonderfully great supper with your family while basking in the views of the magnificent mountains surrounded by lush greenery.

-• Come here at night to explore much more since the whole region is ablaze with spectacular light.
+• Come here at night to explore more since the region has spectacular light.

 • Shop at yummy centres offering much more than local products.

-• As this spot has become famous for fruit and vegetable farms, your itinerary should include roaming around these rural communities where you can get to know the locals and learn more about their modest way of life.
+• As this spot has become famous for fruit and vegetable farms, your itinerary should include roaming around these rural communities to get to know the locals and learn more about their modest way of life.

 25 Best Things to Do in Malaysia-Your Full Guide